stefanrueger/urboot/bootloaders/at90pwm2/fcpu_20mhz/500000_bps/README.md

   + `fr` bootloader provides non-essential code for smoother error handing
   + `ce` bootloader provides a chip erase command
   + `ur` uses urprotocol and requires `avrdude -c urclock` for programming
-  + `vbl` vector bootloader: set fuses to jump to reset, not the HW boot section